This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, beat butter and brown sugar with an electric mixer until well mixed.
+• In a small bowl, beat the butter and brown sugar with an electric mixer until creamy.

-• In a separate small bowl, whisk together flour, cinnamon, ginger, cloves, nutmeg, baking powder, and salt.
+• In another small bowl, whisk together the flour, cinnamon, ginger, cloves, nutmeg, baking powder, and salt.

-• Add the dry ingredients to the butter/egg mixture and mix to combine.
+• Add the dry ingredients to the wet mixture and mix until just combined.

-• Pour the batter into the baking dish and place the baking dish on a rimmed baking sheet to catch any possible spills.
+• Pour the batter into the prepared baking dish.
+Place the dish on a rimmed baking sheet to catch spills

-• Bake for 40-45 minutes or until lightly browned and a toothpick inserted in the center comes out clean.
-Remove and place the baking dish on a rack to cool completely.
+• Bake 40–45 minutes, or until the top is lightly browned and a toothpick inserted in the center comes out clean.

 Notes